nexonyt/twitter-x-API/README.md

 ```
 var content = "Your first tweet using API"
 ```
 Then the content of your tweet will be sent via the API using the fetch method.

+Now open the terminal and type this command:
+`node .\how-to-post-tweet-by-api.js`

 That's all!

 ## Support
 If you need any help implementing integration, write me an e-mail: kontakt@nexonstudio.pl